Ginny1209/visualization/02_activities/assignments/markdown for python.md

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
     >
   Cleaned the original dataset and kept the most core valued data.
-	For X-axis,use the hourly rate .For Y axis, divide the occupations into major classes.
-	Choose a colorblind-friendly palette to ensure accessibility.
+For X-axis,use the hourly rate .For Y axis, divide the occupations into major classes.Choose a colorblind-friendly palette to ensure accessibility.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?